- Common Core Resources

 K-5 Common Core Standards Presentation

 A PowerPoint Presentation on K-5 Common Core standards was given to the CGS/GHR PTO's on February 12, 2013.
 Please click here to view the presentation.
+(PDF will open in a new tab)

 National PTA Links to Parent Success